wavefrontHQ/docs/pages/doc/proxies_installing.md

 ### Delete a Proxy

-On the [Proxies Browser](monitoring_proxies.html#explore-your-proxies-with-the-proxies-browser), you can see the status and the details of each proxy in your environment.
+On the [Proxies Browser](monitoring_proxies.html#explore-your-proxies-with-the-proxies-browser) page, you can see the status and the details of each proxy in your environment.
 If you don't need an inactive proxy, you can delete it.

 {% include note.html content="You cannot delete a proxy in **Active** status." %}

 1. Log in to your Wavefront instance and select **Browse > Proxies**.
 1. Select the check boxes for one or more proxies that you want to delete.

-1. Click **Delete**.
+1. Click **Delete** and confirm.
+1. In the top-right corner, from the drop-down menu, select **Deleted** and verify that the proxy was successfully deleted.

 ## See Also